TacticalDeux/circuit-watcher/README.md

 Auto-accept LoL (League of Legends) queue (any).
 Small project I've been working on (doesn't even have an icon yet) and plan to update and work on more features, although nothing too crazy.
 There's also probably a whole lot of better ways to do the stuff I'm doing but there's not much to base the project off of and even less in rust.
+Note that a command window is opened along with the actual GUI because of some random
+crate that uses the cmd (idk which so can't tell if it's something I can even fix) so it would flash the cmd
+if I tried to hide it.

 ## BUILDING/DOWNLOADING